-Assam AHSEC HS 12th result 2018: How to check
+Assam AHSEC HS 12th result 2018 declared: How to check

-Assam AHSEC HS result 2018: The result of Class 12 examination will be released by the Assam Higher Secondary Education Council (AHSEC) today, on May 31 at 9:30 am.
+Assam AHSEC HS result 2018: The result of Class 12 examination has been released by the Assam Higher Secondary Education Council (AHSEC) today, on May 31 at 9:30 am.
 All those students who had appeared for the same can check their respective result at the official website — ahsec.nic.in and resultsassam.nic.in.
 If due to heavy traffic one is unable to open these websites, he/she may also check their marks at other websites such as examresults.net.
 The exams were conducted by the Board from February 23 to March 22.
 Last year, the results for all the three streams were declared on May 30.

 Passing marks and passing percentage